COVID-19 grants for artists

 On what basis applications are evaluated

-The awarding of support is based on an evaluation of individual applications, a comparison between applications and an overall assessment of applications.
-Three evaluation criteria are used to evaluate applications.
-There is no weighting in the criteria.
+The awarding of these grants is based on an evaluation of individual applications, a comparison between applications and an overall assessment of applications.
+Two evaluation criteria are used to evaluate applications.

 Additional terms and conditions

-- The intended use of the support as described by the applicant in the application is public information.
+- The intended use of the grant as described by the applicant in the application is public information.

-- Recipients must submit written clarification of how the support was used after the end of the support period.
+- Recipients must submit written clarification of how the grant was used after the end of the grant period.

 Grounds for not awarding the support